analysiscenter/nbtools/nbtools/nbstat/DEV.md

 Other that those primitives, it is worth to mention:
 * [`blessed.Terminal`](https://github.com/jquast/blessed) is used for interacting with terminal, adding colors and other control sequences to the formatted strings
     * `length` and `rjust` methods are absolutely amazing and are actual blessing.
-* `cli.py` contains parsing of command line arguments.
+* `cli.py` contains parsing of command line arguments and logic for working with keystrokes in full-screen terminal mode.

 Along the code, I've left a lot of dev comments and docstrings.
 The recommended order of reading it should be:
 * resource_inspector.py